Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Top-floor penthouse in a recent building on the hill above Riva del Garda, open lake view.
 Austrian client, second home for representation use.
 No compromises, but nothing ostentatious or out of context either.
 The aesthetic reference was Mediterranean wabi-sabi — raw materials elevated by detail.

-What we did: full redistribution with open-plan kitchen, three bedrooms (one en-suite), two full bathrooms in travertine marble and burnished brass, Hungarian herringbone oak parquet, lime-based marmorino plaster in the living area, magnetic-track DALI lighting, KNX home automation integrating lights, climate, blinds, and audio, two custom walk-in closets built by an Arco artisan, custom kitchen with canaletto walnut fronts and Bianco Carrara stone worktop.
-For this project Olga used some of the materials and suppliers she had personally tested in the two apartments she manages in Riva del Garda — suppliers vetted on her own home, not picked from a catalogue.
+Typical scope considered for this range: full redistribution with open-plan kitchen, three bedrooms (one en-suite), two full bathrooms in travertine marble and burnished brass, Hungarian herringbone oak parquet, lime-based marmorino plaster in the living area, magnetic-track DALI lighting, KNX home automation integrating lights, climate, blinds, and audio, two custom walk-in closets built by an Arco artisan, custom kitchen with canaletto walnut fronts and Bianco Carrara stone worktop.
+The selection may include materials and suppliers Olga has personally tested in the two apartments she manages in Riva del Garda — vetted in real use, not picked only from a catalogue.

 Timeline: 26 weeks of construction, 10 weeks of in-depth design with seven 3D render revisions.
 Start September 2025, handover June 2026.